fm1randa/magigliere/README.md

 ## Approach

 ### Challenge requirements
-The challenge consists in build a Harry Potter-themed app using React (with TypeScript if possible) that displays characters and spells from the Harry Potter API.
+The challenge is building a Harry Potter-themed app using React (with TypeScript if possible) that displays characters and spells from the Harry Potter API.
 Features include:

  1. List of characters, students, and staff.
  2. Character detail page.
  3. Navigation between views.
  4. Option to favorite characters and set a preferred house (Gryffindor, Slytherin, Hufflepuff, Ravenclaw).
  5. Aesthetic design with appropriate colors and fonts.

-The app should be responsive, well-structured, and use proper React and TypeScript practices.
+The app should be responsive and well-structured and use proper React and TypeScript practices.

 ### How it was tackled

-A NextJS app with Typescript and TailwindCSS was created.
-All the requirements were implemented including a search feature and student/staff filter.
+I created a NextJS app with Typescript and TailwindCSS and implemented all the requirements, including a search feature and student/staff filter.

 #### Pages